DevRezaur/java-collections/README.md

 replace the old one and the old one is removed.

 * Implements List interface
+* Maintains insertion order
 * Internal data structure is regular array
 * Dynamic size
-* Allows duplicate and null value
+* Allows duplicates and any number of null values
 * Can not use primitive data type (int, float, double, string)
 * Best for storing and accessing data

 # LinkedList

-LinkedList is a class that implements **List** interface.
+LinkedList is a class that implements **List** and **Deque** interface.
 The functionality and behaviour of LinkedList class is similar to **ArrayList**. main difference is in their internal implementation.
 ArrayList uses regular array and LinkedList uses actual linked list as the internal implementation.

-* Implements List interface
+* Implements List and Deque interface
+* Maintains insertion order
 * Internal data structure is doubly linked list
 * Dynamic size
-* Allows duplicate and null value
+* Allows duplicates and any number of null values
 * Can not use primitive data type (int, float, double, string)
 * Best for manipulating data

+# HashSet

+HashSet is a class that implements **Set** interface.
+The functionality and behaviour of HasSet is similar to set.
+That means it doesn't allow any duplicates.
+And only one null value is accepted.

+* Implements Set interface
+* Doesn't maintain insertion order
+* Internal data structure is hash table
+* Dynamic size
+* Doesn't allow duplicates and only one null value is acceptable
+* Can not use primitive data type (int, float, double, string)
+* Best for storing unique data